-- Changes in prudential requirements may impact minimum requirements for own funds and eligible liabilities ("MREL") (including requirements for internal MREL), leverage, liquidity or funding requirements, applicable buffers and/or add-ons to such minimum requirements and risk weighted assets calculation methodologies all as may be set by international, EU or national authorities.
-Such or similar changes to prudential requirements or additional supervisory and prudential expectations, either individually or in aggregate, may result in, among other things, a need for further management actions to meet the changed requirements, such as: - increasing capital, MREL or liquidity resources, reducing leverage and risk weighted assets: - restricting distributions on capital instruments; - modifying the terms of outstanding capital instruments; - modifying legal entity structure (including with regard to issuance and deployment of capital, MREL and funding); - changing the Barclays Bank Group's business mix or exiting other businesses; and/or - undertaking other actions to strengthen the Barclays Bank Group's position. - The derivatives market has been the subject of particular focus for regulators in recent years across the G20 countries and beyond, with regulations introduced which require the reporting and clearing of standardised over the counter ("OTC") derivatives and the mandatory margining of non-cleared OTC derivatives.
+- Changes in prudential requirements may impact minimum requirements for own funds and eligible liabilities ("MREL"), leverage, liquidity or funding requirements, applicable buffers and/or add-ons to such minimum requirements and risk weighted assets calculation methodologies all as may be set by international, EU or national authorities.
+Such or similar changes to prudential requirements or additional supervisory and prudential expectations, either individually or in aggregate, may result in, among other things, a need for further management actions to meet the changed requirements, such as: - increasing capital, MREL or liquidity resources, reducing leverage and risk weighted assets; - restricting distributions on capital instruments; - modifying legal entity structure (including with regard to issuance and deployment of capital, MREL and funding); - changing the Issuer's business mix or exiting other businesses; and/or - undertaking other actions to strengthen the Issuer's position. - The derivatives market has been the subject of particular focus for regulators in recent years across the G20 countries and beyond, with regulations introduced which require the reporting and clearing of standardised over the counter ("OTC") derivatives and the mandatory margining of non-cleared OTC derivatives.
 These regulations may increase costs for market participants, as well as reduce liquidity in the derivatives markets, in particular if there are areas of overlapping or conflicting regulation.
-More broadly, changes to the regulatory framework (in particular, the review of the second Markets in Financial Instruments Directive and the implementation of the Benchmarks Regulation) could entail significant costs for market participants and may have a significant impact on certain markets in which the Barclays Bank Group operates.

-• The Group and certain of its members (including the Issuer) are subject to supervisory stress testing exercises in a number of jurisdictions.
-These exercises currently include the programmes of the Bank of England ("BoE"), the European Banking Authority ("EBA"), the Federal Deposit Insurance Corporation and the Federal Reserve Board.
-Failure to meet the requirements of regulatory stress tests, or the failure by regulators to approve the stress test results and capital plans of the Group, could result in the Group or certain of its members (including the Issuer) being required to enhance their capital position, limit capital distributions or position additional capital in specific subsidiaries.
+More broadly, changes to the regulatory framework (in particular, the review of the second Markets in Financial Instruments Directive) (and the implementation of the Benchmarks Regulation) could entail significant costs for market participants and may have a significant impact on certain markets in which the Issuer operates. - The Group and certain of its members, including the Issuer, are subject to supervisory stress testing and other similar assessments in a number of jurisdictions.
+These exercises currently include the programmes of the Bank of England and the European Banking Authority.
+Failure to meet the requirements of regulatory stress tests, or the failure by regulators to approve the stress test results and capital plans of the Group, could result in the Group or certain of its members, including the Issuer, being required to enhance their capital position, limit capital distributions or position additional capital in specific subsidiaries.

-7. The impact of climate change on the Barclays Bank Group's business
+7. The impact of climate change on the Issuer's business

-The risks associated with climate change are subject to rapidly increasing societal, regulatory and political focus, both in the UK and internationally.
-Embedding climate risk into the Barclays Bank Group's risk framework in line with regulatory expectations, and adapting the Barclays Bank Group's operations and business strategy to address the financial risks resulting from both: (i) the physical risk of climate change; and (ii) the risk from the transition to a low carbon economy, could have a significant impact on the Barclays Bank Group's business.
+The risks associated with climate change are subject to rapidly increasing societal, regulatory and political focus, both in the EU and internationally.
+Embedding climate risk into the Issuer's risk framework in line with regulatory expectations, and adapting the Issuer's operations and business strategy to address the financial risks resulting from both: (i) the physical risk of climate change; and (ii) the risk from the transition to a low carbon economy, could have a significant impact on the Issuer's business.

 Physical risks from climate change arise from a number of factors and relate to specific weather events and longer-term shifts in the climate.
 The nature and timing of extreme weather events are uncertain but they are increasing in frequency and their impact on the economy is predicted to be more acute in the future.
 The potential impact on the economy includes, but is not limited to, lower GDP growth, higher unemployment and significant changes in asset prices and profitability of industries.
-Damage to the properties and operations of borrowers could impair asset values and the creditworthiness of customers leading to increased default rates, delinquencies, write-offs and impairment charges in the Barclays Bank Group's portfolios.
-In addition, the Barclays Bank Group's premises and resilience may also suffer physical damage due to weather events leading to increased costs for the Barclays Bank Group.
+Damage to the properties and operations of borrowers could impair asset values and the creditworthiness of customers leading to increased default rates, delinquencies, write-offs and impairment charges in the Issuer's portfolios.
+In addition, the Issuer's premises and resilience may also suffer physical damage due to weather events leading to increased costs for the Issuer.